PiotrMachowski/lovelace-xiaomi-vacuum-map-card/docs/templates/roborock.md

 6. You can hit Generate Room Configs to allow for cleaning of rooms.
 It might generate extra keys, so check the yaml and make sure there are no extra 'predefined_sections'
 7. There might be problems with instance that you have multiple maps.
 Calibration points may be missing for non-selected maps.
 Once you change to that map being the one selected, it should fix the calibration problems.

+## Optional (Remove the custom integration)

+If you would like, you can hit generate static config.
+Then, you can set the map_source to the core roborock image instead.
+Note: If your map changes significantly or if your rooms change, it will not updated, so this really shouldn't be needed.

 ## Available templates

 * ### Room cleaning (`vacuum_clean_segment`)